 Since 2015: Multimedia artist.

-2004 – 2005: AutoCAD drafter for office furniture and retail installation manufacturer Novena, Klaipėda, Lithuania.
+2004-2005: Technical drafter at a retail installation manufacturer Novena, Klaipėda, Lithuania.

-Be-Tono (2012) Large scale photomontage designed for an audio-visual poetry festival Tarp 2012 in Vilnius, Lithuania.
+Be-Tono (2012).
+“It was a large scale photomontage designed for an audio-visual poetry festival Tarp 2012 in Vilnius, Lithuania.
 A 4×3 metre print of the image was a part of an installation which also included bricks with poetic inscriptions written by 11 writers, inspired by the image.
-The installation was shown in Vilnius and Klaipėda, Lithuania.
+The installation was shown in Vilnius and Klaipėda, Lithuania.”

 “Crossroads of the youth” (2005.10) I.Simonaitytė public library art department, Klaipėda, Lithuania